-By latest estimates up to 20,000 people take part in the event, running through the streets and covering each other in black olive oil in Baza and coloured paste in Guadix, Spain.
+By the latest estimates, up to 30,000 people take part in the event, running through the streets and covering each other in black olive oil in Baza and colored paste in Guadix, Spain.
 It’s now been declared an event of great tourism interest, and the villagers are inviting the wanderlust to join in with them.

 To watch the madness unfold a good place is Plaza Constitution near the Town Hall, where you can sit in a café and await the tumultuous arrival.
 The roads in the area are closed to traffic several hours before, but you can arrive on foot to Plaza Constitution.

-Bus and coach travel in Andalusia is a comfortable and affordable way to see beautiful countryside.
-The closest airports to Baza is Costa del Sol and Madrid Airports, with coach and train connections possible to Baza.
+Bus and coach travel in Andalusia is a comfortable and affordable way to see the beautiful countryside.
+The closest airports to Baza and Guadix is Costa del Sol and Madrid Airports, with coach and train connections possible to Baza and Guadix.

-Guadix is the nearest train station, at 48 kilometres away.
+Guadix is the nearest train station to Baza, at 48 kilometers away.
 There are various bus companies, offering many travel options to Baza from many main towns.
 In particular, there are regular bus services between Granada and Baza.

 Car and 4WD hire and ridesharing options are available.

-Hostal Venta Del Sol is situated on a main road lined with shops and eateries, it’s rooms feature free Wi-Fi, flat-screen TVs and minifridges, while some have bath tubs.
+Hostal Venta Del Sol is situated on the main road lined with shops and eateries, it’s rooms feature free Wi-Fi, flat-screen TVs and minifridges, while some have bathtubs.
 Some of the apartments have kitchenettes and separate living rooms.
 Parking is complimentary.
 There’s also a comfortable restaurant, a bar and a furnished terrace.